Key Takeaways:

 -

-Security and compliance: Meeting SEC and FINRA rules, adding KYC/AML checks, and building audit trails need extra development and testing.
+Security and compliance: Meeting SEC and FINRA rules, adding KYC/AML checks, and building audit trails need extra development and security testing.

 -